peter-evans/create-pull-request/README.md

 A GitHub action to create a pull request for changes to your repository in the actions workspace.

-Changes to a repository in the actions workspace persist between actions in a workflow.
+Changes to a repository in the Actions workspace persist between steps in a workflow.
-This action is designed to be used in conjunction with other actions that modify or add files to your repository.
+This action is designed to be used in conjunction with other steps that modify or add files to your repository.
 The changes will be automatically committed to a new branch and a pull request created.

 Create Pull Request action will:

-1. Check for repository changes in the actions workspace.
+1. Check for repository changes in the Actions workspace.
 This includes untracked (new) files as well as modified files.
 2. Commit all changes to a new branch.
 The commit will be made using the name and email of the `HEAD` commit author.
 3. Create a pull request to merge the new branch into the currently active branch executing the workflow.